ga-wdi-lessons/ruby-immutability/readme.md

 b # => "nachos"
 ```

-What happened to the memory location that stored `10` at the start of the above code snippet? **Garbage Collection.**
+What happened to the memory location that stored `"cheeseburger"` at the start of the above code snippet? **Garbage Collection.**
 * Because nothing is pointing to that memory location, Ruby clears it up for later use.

 #### Reassignment...